This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A pain diary may help to find the cause of your pain.
 The diary may help you track pain cycles.
 The diagnosis of chronic pain is based on low long and how often you have symptoms.
 You may also need any of the following to check how much pain you have or find its cause:

-- Physical examination: Your caregiver will examine you and look for painful areas.
+- Physical examination: Your healthcare provider will examine you and look for painful areas.
 He may touch or press different places on your body.

 - Pain scales: These may help measure how much pain you feel.
 There are many pain scales that include numbers or faces.
-Your caregiver may ask you to rate the pain on a scale of 0 to 10.
+Your healthcare provider may ask you to rate the pain on a scale of 0 to 10.

 - Imaging tests: These include x-rays, a CT scan, or an MRI.
 You may need more than one of these tests to look for the cause of your chronic pain.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.